 The division of Technical Education provides a high quality education for students who wish to enter careers in business, industry, or agriculture.
 The division provides support for students in their pursuit of A.A.S. degrees, technical program certificates, and A.S. degrees designed to transfer to four-year institutions.
 In addition, the division assists business and industry by acting as a resource to promote technology transfer and innovative solutions to problems associated with agriculture, information technology, or manufacturing.

-The department of Computer and Information Science prepares individuals for employment as computer professionals and/or the successful transfer to a baccalaureate program at a four-year institution.
+Computer Information Technology prepares individuals for employment as computer professionals and/or the successful transfer to a baccalaureate program at a four-year institution.
 The department emphasizes the development of competence in the use of the computer and the various information technologies.

-The department of Engineering Technology prepares students to assume highly skilled technical and supervisory positions in business and industry.
-The program contains five specialized concentrations of study including: Drafting and Design, Electrical/Electronics, Biomedical Equipment, Electromechanical, and Manufacturing.
-Each of the concentrations has a common core of course work designed to provide a fundamental background in general education and specific course work in Engineering Technology.
+Engineering Systems Technology prepares students to assume highly skilled technical and supervisory positions in business and industry.
+Each of the concentrations has a common core of course work designed to provide a fundamental background in general education and specific course work in Engineering Systems Technology.
 Students are required to take a minimum of 12 semester hours of technical course work at Walters State Community College.